mpstty/GA-for-taskscheduling-in-Cloudsim/README.md

 Test the taskscheduling using genetic algorithm, with a purpose of reducing completion time of tasks.

 Before submitting cloudlets, Broker can assign cloudlets to virtual machines, which is a NP-hard problem.
-Hence, Genetic algorithm can be used to create the binding relationship.
+Hence, Genetic algorithm can be used to create the binding relationship which can reduce time to complete tasks.

 Components of Cloudsim being used:
 1. Cloudlet: utilizationmodel